The Alphabet Soup of Conservation

 GRAY'S BALD-FACED SAKI

 Gray’s bald-faced sakis, also known as the Rio Tapajós saki, are found in the Amazon basin of South America.
 They inhabit areas of northeastern Brazil, in the states of Acre and Amazonia in the Amazon basin.
-Their range also extends into southeastern Peru and the very north of Bolivia and is bounded by major rivers which act as barriers to the dispersal of these monkeys.
+Their range also extends into southeastern Peru and the very north of Bolivia and is bounded by major rivers that act as barriers to the dispersal of these monkeys.
 Their distribution across these areas appears patchy, but, due to their quiet nature and avoidance of humans, their populations can be hard to assess.
-These sakis show a strong preference for closed-canopy, tropical moist forest compared to other local habitats such as palm swamps or floodplain forests, which they tend to occupy less.
+These sakis show a strong preference for closed-canopy, tropical moist forests compared to other local habitats such as palm swamps or floodplain forests, which they tend to occupy less.

 Scientists do not know enough about the gray’s bald-faced saki populations to know if they are threatened.
 Despite this, the overall population is assumed to be in decline.
 Threats to the species include habitat loss due to deforestation and hunting.
 They are hunted for the pet trade and sometimes to use their distinctive coats for decoration.